-Our second Think Tank topic of 2019 was about how boards can take better decisions in steering their companies; for the good of the firm and wider society.
+Our final Think Tank topic of 2019 focused on how boards can take better decisions in steering their organisation; for the good of the organisation and wider society.
 We were curious about what causes good boards to take bad decisions, and what can be done to reduce the risk of that happening.
 The insights fall into 4 clusters: improve information, challenge bias, learn from mistakes, and have a clear purpose.

 “Information is crucial.”